r001/mullvad-dns/README.md

 Bash scripts to enable the [GUI version of Mullvad Vpn](https://mullvad.net/en/help/install-mullvad-app-linux/) to be used as a vpn layer in [Qubes Os](https://www.qubes-os.org/).

+This version is tested with fedora-40 based mullvad-vm. (for fedora-38 based go to previous version.)

 # Introduction

 The advantage to use Mullvad GUI over installing wireguard scripts is its flexibility: you can easily change locations, enable and disable vpn using a nice GUI provided by [Mullvad](https:www.mullvad.net).
 The problem was until now, that dns just did not go through.
 Now it will.
 You will need `awk`, `nftables`, and `inotify-tools` available on your system.
 You will only need `mullvad-dns.sh` to be started along `Mullvad VPN` gui to make things work.
 The installation below makes sure that the script will start automatically each time mullvad starts, so things will work seamlessly.